-If you are turned away at the polls when you go to vote, you do have recourse.
+Being turned away from a polling place can be distressing.
+It's essential to remember that various measures are in place to protect your voting rights.
 You can say to the poll workers: “The law requires you to give me a provisional ballot with a receipt."

 Between 2014 and 2016, almost 16 million voters were removed from state voter rolls in an effort to prevent voter fraud.
-However, only a very small number of those purged voters were ineligible to vote.
-They were simply voters who had moved, or who hadn't voted in a recent election, or who had failed to respond to mail that was sent to them verifying their address.
+However, only a few of those purged voters were ineligible to vote.
+Some were simply voters who had moved or hadn't voted in a recent election.
+Others had failed to respond to mail sent to them verifying their address.

-There are a number of reasons why you might find yourself turned away at the polls.
+You might find yourself turned away at the polls for several reasons.
 Having your name removed from the voter roll in your area is only one of them.

-- You lack an appropriate ID as determined by the voter ID laws of your state.
+- You lack an appropriate identification card as determined by the voter ID laws of your state.

-- The voter records show that you requested an absentee ballot but you are not casting an absentee ballot.
+- The voter records show that you requested an absentee ballot but are not casting one.

 - Your voter registration card is inaccurate or contains outdated information.

 - Your name is misspelled on the voter registration roll.